SPACE-AlyeN6378/Conway-s-Game-of-Life/README.md

 ## Controls
 * Left-click on a cell to set state to alive.
 * Right-click on a living cell to kill them.
+(Doesn't work.
+Will be fixed soon!)
 * Press the `space` key to start or stop the simulation.
 * Press the `Bksp` key to clear the grid.
 * Press the `Tab` key to randomize the grid.